2023 Tax Updates

-Tax-free first home savings account (TFFHSA): If you are a Canadian resident age 18 or older, contribute to a TFFHSA (starting in 2023) to help save towards a qualifying first home purchase.
-Contributions are deductible (like an RRSP) up to $8,000 annually ($40,000 lifetime limit), earnings on the savings are tax-free and qualifying withdrawals are non-taxable (like a TFSA).
+Tax-free first home savings account (FHSA): If you are a Canadian resident age 18 or older, contribute to a FHSA (starting in 2023) to help save towards a qualifying first home purchase.
+Contributions are deductible (like an RRSP) up to $8,000 annually ($40,000 lifetime limit, undeducted contributions can be carried forward and deducted in a later year), earnings on the savings are tax-free and qualifying withdrawals are non-taxable (like a TFSA).

-First-time Home Buyer’s tax credit: doubled from $5,000 to $10,000 for a qualifying home purchase and neither individual or spouse owned & lived in another home in year of purchase or any 4 preceding years.
+First-time Home Buyer’s tax credit: An amount of $10,000 for a qualifying home purchase and neither individual or spouse owned & lived in another home in year of purchase or any 4 preceding years.

 Multigenerational Home Renovation tax credit: a refundable tax credit on eligible expenses for a qualifying renovation update to $50,000.

-Home Accessibility tax credit: doubled from $10,000 to $20,000 for eligible home renovation that will allow seniors & persons with disabilities to live more independently at home.
+Home Accessibility tax credit: An amount of $20,000 for eligible home renovation that will allow seniors & persons with disabilities to live more independently at home.

-2 Years ban on foreign buyers of residential restate: except for a permanent resident, work permit holder or student visa holder.
-Details are still under consultation by CMHC.
+2 Years ban on foreign buyers of residential restate: Starting in 2023, except for a permanent resident, work permit holder or student visa holder.
+Details see CMHC website.